Measure ID

 Provider Attribution

-All providers for a given case who are signed in ≥ 40 minutes.
-If a given case is ≤ 60 minutes, all providers are responsible.
+For cases > 60 minutes: Provider(s) for a given case who are signed in ≥ 40 minutes.

 MPOG Concept Used